slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Refactoring Brackets to Support Split View with Multiple Documents requires quite a bit of hacking on the plumbing but there are only a few places that need to be heavily refactored to do so.
 To break this work up in to smaller pieces, an accompanying document [SplitView Architecture Tasking](SplitView-Architecture-Tasking) has been created.

 # Proposed Implementation
 This proposal calls for anything that wants to show a view in the "Editor Workspace Area" must be a registered View Provider.
 There are other ways to get views into this area but deserialization requires a method for views to be reconstructed at startup and this is done through a Registered View Provider.
 Registered View Providers expose methods to create a view for a given URI.
-A ViewFactory will be responsible for maintaining the View Provider registry and invoke its `createView` when a View Provider indicates that it can create a viewer for a URI.
+A ViewFactory will be responsible for maintaining the View Provider registry and invoke its `createView` method when a View Provider indicates that it can create a viewer for a URI.

 Initially there will be 2 view providers: an Image provider and a Document Editor provider.  `EditorManager` will be the registered view provider for creating all editable document views.